-University Studies is the home of University-wide academic programs and activities that include the following: a nationally recognized, interdisciplinary, general education curriculum, the All-University Curriculum (AUC); a part-time, adult degree-completion program, the Bachelor of Arts in University Studies (B.U.S.); a bachelor's degree with Montessori education concentration; an ABA-approved paralegal studies at the certificate, associate, and bachelor levels; an Associate in Arts in Liberal Arts; and academic advising programs in Pre-Medical Professions and Pre-Law.
+University Studies is the home of University-wide academic programs and activities that include the following: a nationally recognized, interdisciplinary, general education curriculum, the University Interdisciplinary Studies (UIS); a part-time, adult degree-completion program, the Bachelor of Arts in University Studies (B.U.S.); a bachelor's degree with Montessori education concentration; an ABA-approved paralegal studies at the certificate, associate, and bachelor levels; an Associate in Arts in Liberal Arts; and academic advising programs in Pre-Medical Professions and Pre-Law.
 In addition, University Studies includes the Center for Reading and Writing (CRW) that assists students in writing and study skills; an intensive English program, the English Language Institute (ELI), for those students whose primary language is not English; and a cocurricular student Mock Trial team.

 The Bachelor of University Studies is a Bachelor of Arts degree program created for the part-time adult student who typically has previous college experience and seeks to complete a baccalaureate degree.
 It allows part-time students to design, with the assistance of an advisor in the Bachelor of University Studies program, an individualized program of study responsive to their educational and professional interests.
 The individualized program includes a concentration with courses offered by the various schools and colleges of the University, including existing evening and weekend courses.
 Thus, a combination of courses is permitted and encouraged that would be unobtainable in a traditional undergraduate degree.
 Learn more.